Skip to main content

 How the state pension is taxed

 Please see our page How tax is collected on the state pension for full information.
-Always keep any Department of Work and Pensions paperwork you are sent which tells you what your weekly amount of state pension will be for any tax year, as you will find this useful if you need to check your PAYE coding notice, complete a tax return, check a tax calculation sent to you by HMRC or make a repayment claim.
+Always keep any Department of Work and Pensions paperwork you receive which tells you what your weekly amount of state pension will be for any tax year.
+You will find this useful if you need to check your Pay As You Earn (PAYE) coding notice, complete a tax return, check a tax calculation sent to you by HMRC or make a repayment claim.

-To help avoid any problems with tax on your pensions, you should tell HMRC whenever you receive a new pension or other source of income.
+To help avoid any problems with tax on your pensions, you should tell HMRC as soon as you receive a new pension or other source of income.

 If you are thinking of retiring abroad, read our information on how your state pension will be taxed and about increases in state pension when you are living abroad.